vascoguita/fmc-adc-100m14b4cha/doc/gateware/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-   FIXME talk about the themometer core in general-cores
+   FIXME talk about the thermometer core in general-cores

 Mezzanine I2C Master
 ~~~~~~~~~~~~~~~~~~~~